Recovery First's Continuum of Rehab Care

 Veterans/First Responders Program

 Veterans and first responders experience traumatic events that may lead to addiction as substances are used to cope with grief, loss, trauma, and stress.
-Our program, which offers 10 beds, caters to the unique needs of these populations.
+Our drug and alcohol rehab program for veterans, which offers 10 beds, caters to the unique needs of these populations.

 You’ll find a range of therapies and treatments specifically for vets in our inpatient rehab program, including a pain management group, acceptance and commitment therapy (ACT), and dialectical behavioral therapy, among many others.